fallewi/MIS/docs/DEPLOYMENTS.md

 Skel projects leverage "git based" deployments -- meaning git is used to set the codebase on remote webservers to a desired version (git ref).

-Deployments are typically triggered by the [@CLIENT_CODE Jenkins Deployment Job](http://jenkins.badevops.com/job/@CLIENT_CODE/), which runs an ansible deployment via `bin/deploy` against a specified environment and git ref.
+Deployments are typically triggered by the [MIS Jenkins Deployment Job](http://jenkins.badevops.com/job/MIS/), which runs an ansible deployment via `bin/deploy` against a specified environment and git ref.